 Vassar College is a private, nonprofit school in a suburban setting in Poughkeepsie, New York.
-Vassar was founded in 1861 and enrolls 2,435 undergrads and no graduate students.
-Vassar provides on-campus housing for students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Vassar was founded in 1861 and enrolls 2,516 undergrads and no graduate students.
+Vassar ensures on-campus housing for students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Vassar students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Vassar, so it might be a good choice if you're not interested in Greek life.

 Planning to play sports?
 Vassar has many options for athletes.
 See them all and learn more about life at Vassar on the Student Life page.

 |2022 Vassar Facts At-A-Glance|